antitoxic/signali/README.md

 # depending on distribution you might want to install
 python-dev, python-devel, or python3-devel libpq-dev postgresql-devel postgresql-... python3-venv
+# for correct mimetypes installing or updating the `mailcap` package on a RedHat-based distribution, or `mime-support` on a Debian distribution.

 sudo su - postgres
 psql